AryanJadhav15/Data_Analysis-customer-churn/README.md

 # Data_Analysis-customer-churn
-# This is a customer churn Analysis Project created in the course of Data Analysis and Visulaization using Python from Coursera certified by (Microsoft)
+# This is a customer churn Analysis Project created in the course of Data Analysis and Visulaization using Python, from Coursera Certified by (Microsoft)